bernep/Advanced-Computer-Systems/Project 2/README.md

 This project showcases the performance differences between standard C instructions and [Intel's intrinsic SIMD x86 library](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

 ### Usage
-Open a command terminal in a directory containing the project files, and use the commands below to compile run the code.
-The necessary files you will need are:
+Open a command terminal in a directory containing the `proj2.c` file, and use the commands below to compile and run the code.
 ```
-proj1.c
+proj2.c
 ```

 Compile line: